Let's set things straight. Over 10% of Canadians are smokers.

 Given the increased health risks, it is no surprise that life insurance companies charge higher rates for smokers.

 However, this doesn't mean you can't get affordable life insurance.
-Some life insurance companies are more lenient toward smokers than others.
+Some insurers are more lenient toward smokers than others.

 So, who offers the best universal life insurance for smokers in Canada?